-Located at the edge of a new CBD in Hangzhou, this site is in close proximity to a boulevard running parallel to the Yangtze River.
-The parcel configuration is complex, as it abuts two major municipal facilities (CCTV (a Media Outlet), and Court House).
-It is also next to a new subway station, serving as a gateway to the city proper and a new satellite city across the river.
+Description: This site is at the edge of a new central business district in Hangzhou near a boulevard paralleling the Yangtze River.
+The parcel configuration is complex, as it abuts two major municipal facilities—media outlet CCTV and Court House—and a new subway station, serving as both a gateway to the city proper and a new satellite city across the river.

 As part of the evolving business district, this site provides multiple public amenities for both the complex and the adjacent office and residential towers: office space, a theater for traditional Chinese drama, hotels, restaurants, shops, and galleries.
 Especially challenging was the building’s massing since it needed to relate to the other two major buildings on the site while creating a presence along the riverside.

 Consequently, the tower was sited to be viewed from across the river from the bridge spanning it and from the approach along the boulevard.
 The site design also considered the “bar” buildings framing the tower and its courtyard.
 They reinforce the block’s streetscape and pedestrian experience.
 On the east side, one “bar” building is “lifted” to reveal the interior courtyard to passers-by and connect it with the park across the street.
 The result is a series of buildings and spaces linking geometry, form, and use to the surrounding context.